-Introduction to Your Assessment
+Introduction to Your Leadership Assessment

-Sample, you have undoubtedly realized that your success is determined in a very large part by how well you interact with other people.
-Your ability to effectively relate, communicate, influence and motivate others is a crucial skill in succeeding in your profession and creating successful, long-term relationships with customers, prospects, colleagues, subordinates, managers, friends and family members.
+Sample, you have undoubtedly realized that your success as a leader is determined in a very large part by how well you interact with your employees and other people.
+Your ability to effectively relate, communicate, influence and motivate others is a crucial skill in succeeding in your profession and creating successful, long-term relationships with subordinates, managers, customers, prospects, colleagues, friends and family members.